WalkTheDocs/book_learning_sql/README.md

 ## Running the Docker DB (For Docker Newcomers and the Forgetful)

+* Rebuild the container if needed: `docker-compose up --build`
+* Remove the container if needed: `docker-compose down`

 1.  from the root directory: `docker-compose up --detach` (detach runs the command in the background).

-2.  from the root directory: `docker-compose down` to stop the container.
+2.  from the root directory: `docker-compose stop` to stop the container.

 *   `docker ps`: view running docker containers
 *   `docker stop <container name>`: stop any running containers